 This guest lecture will explore how co-operative businesses and business models can harness change for the common good, creating opportunities for our communities.

-Rose is also Chair of the International Co-operative Working Group (ICWG) and a Board member of International Co-operative Alliance.
-The cooperative movement in the UK has a strong history of international philanthropy.
+Rose is Chair of the International Co-operative Working Group (ICWG) which is a founding member of the Fund for International Co-operative Development and a Director of the International Co-operative Alliance.

 Rose has had an eclectic career.
-Self-employed from a young age, she cut her teeth the music business in the era known as ‘Madchester’ before turning her hand to social enterprise, inspired by the lack of social mobility in the creative industries and in search of something more impactful.
-She is currently the chair of the Social Enterprise Advisory Group for the Greater Manchester Combined Authority, an RSA Fellow as well as an advisory board member for SODA (School of Digital Arts).
+Self-employed from a young age, she cut her teeth in the music business in the era known as ‘Madchester’ before turning her hand to social enterprise, inspired by the lack of social mobility in the creative industries and in search of something more impactful, she has been an ambassador for social enterprise and co-operatives ever since.